 Limited Omniscience (Dungeon)

-You can see and hear everything within your aura.
+You can see, hear, and feel everything within your aura.
 Living entities and dense mana sources can block your senses.

 Soul Mana I

 Unlike any other dungeon, you have a mortal soul.
 Mortal souls naturally create raw mana.
 This mana flows into your available mana.